microcoder-py/deepfake-detector/README.md

 ## Dataset
 [Click Here](https://ai.facebook.com/blog/deepfake-detection-challenge/)

-For my purposes I have made use of a subset of the data
+For my purposes I have made use of a subset of the data with 1600 videos evenly split across real and deepfakes (50:50)

 ## Steps